READ OUR RAVE REVIEWS!!!

 -- Paul Myrvold, TheatreNotes

 "GO!
 A stinging indictment, with laughs...
 The pleasure of sitting in an audience

 and sharing the laughter is worth the price of admission."

 "The comedy soared to a riotous peak!"

 A New Comic Spy Thriller by Mark Wilding

 Intrigue and laughter, bodies and mayhem.
 Theatre West presents the world premiere of a comic spy thriller inspired by the true story of a spectacularly botched U.S. attempt to overthrow Chile’s democratically elected leader.
-Our Man in Santiago, written by two-time Emmy nominee and WGA award-winner Mark Wilding (Grey’s Anatomy, Scandal, Good Girls, Charmed) and directed by Charlie Mount, opens at Theatre West on March 13, with performances continuing through April 5.
-Two low-priced previews take place March 11 and March 12.
+Our Man in Santiago, written by two-time Emmy nominee and WGA award-winner Mark Wilding (Grey’s Anatomy, Scandal, Good Girls, Charmed) and directed by Charlie Mount, returns to Theatre West on September 24, with performances continuing through October 24.

 Directed by Charlie Mount | Produced by Benjamin Scuglia

 Presciliana Esparolini • Nick McDow Musleh • Stephen Nevil • George Tovar • Michael Van Duzer

 On Sept.
 4, 1970, socialist politician and physician Salvador Allende was elected president of Chile.
 According to a 1974 article in Harper’s Magazine penned by Gabriela García Marquez, a contingency plan had been hatched by the Nixon administration and the Chilean military in preparation for just such an event — but the coup they intended had to be aborted when “someone made a mistake in the Pentagon and requested 200 visas for a purported Navy chorus, which in reality was to be made up of specialists in government overthrow; however there were several admirals among them who couldn’t sing a single note.”